izzaprasatya/solar-irradiance/README.md

 # globalirradiance
-This is the Python code for automating the yearly solar irradiance analysis using r.sun in GRASS GIS, which is time-consuming when done manually.
+This is the pyGRASS code for automating the yearly solar irradiance analysis using r.sun in GRASS GIS, which is time-consuming when done manually.
+Useful DEM-derived parameters such as slope and aspect were already computed with r.slope.aspect module.
+Linke turbidity coefficient are based on average linke turbidity values a tropical climate.
+While the albedo coefficient are based on area of interest land use type which is dense mixed forest & plantation (high canopy cover, moist).